savetheclocktower/daubjs/README.md

 You can use it two ways.

-First: you can use a context's `highlighter` property to get a reference to the owning `Highlighter` instance.
+First: you can use a context's `highlighter` property to get a reference to the owning `Highlighter` instance, if one exists.
 This lets you invoke a different named grammar by name.
 For instance:

 ```javascript
 const HTML = new Grammar({